bcdev/jzarr/docs/tutorial.rst

   :end-before: example 2 code snippet 1 end
   :dedent: 8

-Prepare data which should be written with a shape of [3, 5] and an offset of [1, 1] to the center of the array.
+Prepare the data which should be written to the array with a shape of [3, 5] and an offset of [1, 1].

 .. literalinclude:: ./examples/java/Tutorial.java
   :start-after: example 2 code snippet 2 begin